LATTER-DAY SAINT IDEAS

 ANNOUNCING OUR NEW PROJECT!

-We have created a graphic novel adaption of Joseph Smith's First Vision.
-It is called Pillar of Light: Joseph Smith's First Vision.
+We have created a graphic novel adaption of Joseph Smith's First Vision called Pillar of Light: Joseph Smith's First Vision.
 So many young people learn from and are drawn to the graphic novel format.
 It is a powerful way to teach.

-I have partnered with the talented and experienced artist Sal Velluto, who is creating the art and serving as art director.
-2020 is the 200th anniversary of the First Vision and we have done a telling of the story that will reach young people in a new and profound way.
+I have partnered with the talented and experienced artist Sal Velluto, who created the art and acted as art director.
+2020 was the 200th anniversary of the First Vision and we believe we have done a version of the story that will reach young people in a new and profound way.
 We want to inspire the youth and to build their testimonies of the Prophet Joseph Smith.